danilodionisia/Unity---Muda-o-lado-da-tela/README.md

 # Unity
-Várias scripts simples para o Unity - some simple scripts to Unity
+Várias scripts simples para o Unity - Here are some simple scripts to help begginer developers to use the engine Unity.